HubSpot/hubspot-project-actions/project-upload/README.md

-# `Project Validate` Action
+# `Project Upload` Action

-Validates the configuration of a HubSpot project.
+Uploads and builds a HubSpot project in your account.
+If auto-deploy is enabled, the build will also be deployed to your account.

 **Inputs:**